stevemussmann/admixturePipeline/README.md

 * **-n / --np:** Specify the number of processors.
 Currently the only multithreaded program is Admixture.

 Admixture optional arguments:
+* **-c / --cv:** Specify the cross-validation number for the admixture program.
+See the admixture program manual for more information (default = 20)
 * **-k / --minK:** Specify the minimum K value to be tested (default = 1).
 * **-K / --maxK:** Specify the maximum K value to be tested (default = 20).
-* **-c / --cv:** Specify the cross-validation number for the admixture program.
-See the admixture program manual for more information (default = 20)
 * **-R / --rep:** Specify the number of replicates for each K value (default = 20)

-VCFtools optional arguments:
+General filtering options (enabled for both VCFtools and PLINK):
+* **-a / --maf:** Enter a minimum frequency for the minor allele frequency filter. (default = off, specify a value between 0.0 and 1.0 to turn it on).
 * **-M / --mac:** Enter the minimum count for the minor allele filter. (default = off, specify a positive integer to turn it on).
-* **-a / --maf:** Enter a minimum frequency for the minor allele frequency filter. (default = off, specify a value between 0.0 and 1.0 to turn it on).
+* **-S / --snpcov:** Filter SNPs based on proportion of allowable missing data.
+Feature added by tkchafin. (default = 0.1; defined to be between 0 and 1, where 0 allows sites that are completely missing and 1 indicates no missing data allowed; input = float).

+VCFtools filtering options:
 * **-B / --bi:** Turns biallelic filter off. (default = on, **we do not recommend turning this setting off because ADMIXTURE only processes biallelic SNPs**)
-* **-r / --remove:** Provide a blacklist of individuals that will be filtered out by VCFtools.
-This is a textfile with each name on its own line.
-Names of individuals must match those in the .vcf file exactly.
-* **-t / --thin:** Filter loci by thinning out any loci falling within the specified proximity to one another, measured in basepairs.  (default = off, specify an integer greater than 0 to turn it on).
 * **-C / --indcov:** Filter samples based on maximum allowable missing data.
 Feature added by tkchafin. (default = 0.9, input = float).
-* **-S / --snpcov:** Filter SNPs based on proportion of allowable missing data.
-Feature added by tkchafin. (default = 0.1; defined to be between 0 and 1, where 0 allows sites that are completely missing and 1 indicates no missing data allowed; input = float).
+* **-t / --thin:** Filter loci by thinning out any loci falling within the specified proximity to one another, measured in basepairs.  (default = off, specify an integer greater than 0 to turn it on).

 ## Example: